TheOnly1TY/TheOnly1TY/README.md

 ---

 ## 🚀 *What I'm Working On*
-- Advancing my *React* skills to build high-quality web applications.
+- Advancing my *Solidity* skills to build high-quality blockchain applications.
-- Exploring *TypeScript, **Next.js, and **AI*.
 - Currently working as an internship at Xynder
-- Collaborating at *Lemren* - building the largest marketplace for cars
+- Collaborating at *RabaPay* - the first african voice banking app
-- Taking on *Frontend Mentor challenges* to improve my problem-solving abilities.
 - Learning from *senior developers*

 ---